HadoukenIO/fdc3-service/README.md

 ### Dependencies
 - OpenFin version for applications using FDC3 >= 9.61.38.41
-- OpenFin version used in the FDC3 service = 10.66.41.18
+- OpenFin version used in the FDC3 Service = 10.66.41.18
 - RVM >= 4.7

 ### Features